-This award will be given to BIPOC undergraduate students in the Biology department to help with any financial stress, including tuition fees, rent, groceries, and so on.
+This award will be given to Black, Indigenous and Racialized undergraduate students in the Biology department to help with any financial stress, including tuition fees, rent, groceries, and so on.
 This campaign was launched by a group of students, along with the support of the Department of Biology.

 We decided this award is not a scholarship based on academic achievement, but rather a bursary based on financial need.
-The significance of a bursary acknowledges the additional barriers BIPOC students may face in their lives, including caretaking of children/siblings, working multiple jobs to support multiple family members, or attending university without the financial support of family.
-We hope this relieves some pressure for a BIPOC student to maintain their mental health and to support their academic work.
+The significance of a bursary acknowledges the additional barriers Black, Indigenous and Racialized students may face in their lives, including caretaking of children/siblings, working multiple jobs to support multiple family members, or attending university without the financial support of family.
+We hope this relieves some pressure for a Black, Indigenous and Racialized undergraduate student in Biology to maintain their mental health and to support their academic work.

 The name of the bursary will be decided later on in the 2020-2021 academic year.